Basic Troubleshooting Tools

 If your LDAP server is slow in responding to search requests, increase the LDAP Server Timeout timeout value on the USERS/GROUPS > Configuration page.
 Default is 30 seconds.

-In the Support Diagnostics section of the ADVANCED > Troubleshooting page, you can initiate a connection between your Barracuda Spam Firewall and the Barracuda Networks Technical Support which will allow technical support engineers to troubleshoot any issues you may be experiencing.
+In the Support Diagnostics section of the ADVANCED > Troubleshooting page, you can initiate a connection between your Barracuda Web Security Gateway and the Barracuda Networks Support, which allows technical support engineers to troubleshoot any issues you may be experiencing.
 See How to Open a Support Tunnel for details.

 Rebooting the System in Recovery Mode